RuairiDillon1/VLSI-vhdlProject/doc/test_signal_generator_report.md

 | 128        | 1      | 51.2                | 51.2               |
 | 255        | 1      | 51.2                | 51.2               |
 : Results from testing the PWM Generator

+The external triggering from the PWM generator was tested inside the simulator ```t_tsg.vhd``` because the counting value can be seen.

+## Pattern Generator

+The pattern generator was tested manually with the external trigger on the board.
+A test with the oscilloscope is necessary to confirm that the variable frequency works as intended.

 Application Note
 ================